JeffKimbrel525/Home-DNS-Smart-Device-Inquiry/README.md

 # Home-DNS-Smart-Device-Inquiry
-Delving into DNS queries by smart devices vs actual users.
+Delving into DNS queries by smart devices on a residential netowrk